Skip to main content Skip to site footer

 • Tickets for home cup competitions are priced according to the importance of the competition and will be advertised on the Official Website.

-• For home and away cup competition matches, supporters will have the opportunity to purchase a ticket (i.e., their own seat if a home match) in the following priority sales order:
+• For home and away cup competition matches, supporters will have the opportunity to purchase a ticket (i.e., their own seat if a home match) in the following priority sales order;

 • Diamond season card holders and Season card holders for their seat only

-• Hatters Members (1 ticket per member)
+• Memberships (1 ticket per member)

 • General sale including guest tickets for members and season card holders